-The Company also enters into multiple-element arrangement for system integration services that include software not essential to the hardware product's functionality and software-related services and account for them in accordance with software guidance.
+The Company also enters into multiple-element arrangements for system integration services that include software not essential to the hardware product's functionality and software-related services and account for them in accordance with ASC 985-605, "Software-Revenue Recognition".
 The Company has been able to establish VSOE of fair value of the software-related services based on separate renewal contracts of the services that are consistently priced within a narrow range.
 The Company allocates revenue to such services based on VSOE and recognizes the revenues on a straight-line basis over the contract period.
 The Company allocates the residual amount to the software and system construction services.

 Equipment sales revenues are recognized when equipment is delivered and accepted by the customer.

-The Company evaluates whether it is appropriate to record the gross amount of revenues and related costs or the net amount earned in reporting equipment sales, depending on whether the Company functions as principal or agent.
+The Company evaluates whether it is appropriate to record the gross amount of revenues and related costs or the net amount earned in reporting system construction services and equipment sales, depending on whether the Company functions as principal or agent.